 School: Cranbrook Kingswood Middle School for Girls

 Biography: Ashlie Smith instructs physical science at Cranbrook Kingswood Middle School for Girls located in Bloomfield Hills, Michigan.
 An early adopter of educational technology and facilitative learning, Smith counts “flipping her classroom” as one of her top achievements.
 For this effort, she was recognized by TechSmith Corporation as Screencast Champion and awarded the honor of “exemplary teacher” by the Cranbrook Educational Community.
 For Smith, “flipping her classroom” means more time with students exploring real-world projects and introducing new technology.
+Smith uses space science to encourage her students to dream big and cites inspiring young girls to develop an interest in STEM and consider STEM careers as driving passions.
 In 2016, Smith was honored to present a TEDx talk titled “Inspiring the Astronauts of Tomorrow.”
-She cites inspiring young girls to develop an interest in STEM and consider STEM careers as a driving passion.
-In addition to teaching, Smith chairs an innovation committee charged with advancing a partnership between Cranbrook and MIT’s Edgerton Center.
-For Smith, space science plays a significant role in teaching her students to dream big.
-Inspired teachers develop inspired learners.
-Smith is thrilled to be selected to participate in the 2017-18 Space Exploration Educator Crew program and looks forward to sharing her new Mars Rover curriculum, expanding her network of like-minded educators and discovering new ways to enhance her curriculum through space science and technology.
+She was the recipient of the prestigious 2017 Alan Shepard Technology in Education Award presented by NASA, Astronaut Memorial Foundation, and Space Foundation.
+Just recently, she was recognized by the Science Channel as a Science Super Hero.
+In addition to instruction, Smith chairs an innovation committee charged with furthering a relationship between Cranbrook and the MIT Edgerton Center, is an active participant with the Cubes in Space program sending numerous student experiments to space, and acts as a teacher ambassador with The Center for Advancement of Science in Space (CASIS) writing curriculum.
+She is thrilled to continue her journey for a second year as a Space Exploration Educator Crew member.

 Name: Barb Lambert Gruber